JacobHanimann/JacobHanimann/README.md

 - 👋 Hi, I’m @JacobHanimann, I like to build tools to automate things.
-- 👀 I’m interested in the application of machine learning/deep learning in biology/translational medicine & Web development.
+- 👀 I’m interested in the application of machine learning in biology/translational medicine.
 - 🌱 I’m currently learning Snakemake & Javascript based back end development
 - 📫 How to reach me: jacob.hanimann@gmail.com